mountaingoat99/creator-camp-privacy/docs/CommunityGuidelines.md

 If you experience or witness behavior that violates these guidelines:

 * Use the **Report Message** option within the app.
-* Inform a admin or admin directly.
+* Inform an admin through a the Direct Message.
+* Email : singlecogsoftware@gmail.com
 * Serious reports are reviewed promptly to ensure user safety.

 All reports are handled discreetly.
 Retaliation against someone who files a report is strictly prohibited.